How low-impact exercise can improve chronic pain

 Before starting any kind of new exercise, we recommend talking to your doctor or physical therapist.
 We can make sure your plan is appropriate and advise you on how to get started and how to progress.
 Here are the types of low-impact exercises that are often beneficial for our patients:

-2. Swimming and water aerobics — Gentle exercise in warm water often helps decrease chronic pain symptoms.
+- Swimming and water aerobics — Gentle exercise in warm water often helps decrease chronic pain symptoms.
 This may be due to the low impact on the joints and muscles in water based workouts.
+If you don’t have a pool of your own, many gyms offer water aerobics classes.

-4. Strength training — Strength training can ease chronic pain and benefit overall health.
+- Strength training — Strength training can ease chronic pain and benefit overall health.
+Higher muscle strength can sometimes take pressure off of joints.
 It is important to start slowly and build strength gradually to prevent injury.

-5. Activities of daily living — Sometimes more formal exercise isn’t possible for a variety of reasons, but making an effort to increase everyday activities and perform daily chores can also make a big difference in pain levels.
-Routine activities, such as doing laundry, getting the mail, cooking, bathing, and dressing are ways to incorporate movement throughout the day.
+- Activities of daily living — Sometimes more formal exercise isn’t possible for a variety of reasons, but making an effort to increase everyday activities and perform daily chores can also make a big difference in pain levels.
+Routine activities, such as doing laundry, getting the mail, cooking, bathing, and dressing are great home exercises that incorporate movement throughout the day.

 With highly specialized training and a multitude of pain relief options, Southside Pain Specialists follow the standards of the American Society of Interventional Pain Physicians, The American Board of Pain Medicine, and the International Spinal Injection Society.
 We work hard to provide patients with comprehensive, caring pain relief when they need it most.
 Check out our website or contact us today at 205.332.3155 to learn more.